openfga/rfcs/20231212-modular-models.md

 In addition to enable different developers maintain their own modules, it should be possible to enable different applications to perform different actions in different modules.

-For example, the application that owns a module should be able to write/delete tuples from the store, but other applications could only be able to query it.
+For example, applications belonging to the domain which owns a module should be able to write/delete tuples of the object types the module defines, but other applications outside of that domain should only be able to query relationships of those object types.

 This functionality is not part of this RFC, but it could be built on top of it.